Members of the Board

 Bob Martens is our new treasurer.
 By day he works in high tech and by night enjoys listening to musicians and supporting them.
 This year he has even started guitar lessons.
 Bob is an avid photographer, is active in many sports, and enjoys hiking, adventures and exploring new places.
 Do not get him started on the topic of cross-country skiing.
 Or Norway.
 If you can’t find him on top of some spectacular cliff or boulder, he’ll be out walking with Jenny the family dog.

 David Mayerovitch, our communications director, is a songwriter, ukulelist and Xaphoon player as well as an award-winning lyricist and limerickist.
 He has updated lyrics and dialogue for Gilbert & Sullivan productions at the Stratford Festival and the National Arts Centre.
 David is a freelance speechwriter and former TV writer (Wayne & Shuster, King of Kensington, Ed Sullivan Show).
 As a figure skater he recently nailed a forward spin well enough to win many admirers on Facebook.
-David will be appearing as a panelist in a Wayne & Shuster tribute at Stratford in September.

 Special thanks to Sue McCarthy